KLM Line: Soviet national team

 Each of them won numerous prizes and championships, but they were particularly strong as a team: together with the defenders Viacheslav Fetisov and Alexei Kasatonov they formed the first block for years of the Soviet national team and were instrumental in their victories at that time.

 When these three players entered the ice hockey scene during the 1981 Canada Cup, they were 21 (Krutov and Larionov) and 23 (Makarov) years old, but they were already stars.
 They scored 22 points (11 + 11) in seven games during the tournament and were the unit of measurement within the Soviet group.
 So they also won the final against Canada with 8–1.
 They also beat the best of the NHL in the 1979 Challenge Cup by winning the final, decisive game 6–0.

 In the 1984 Canada Cup, the KLM series collected another 18 points (10 + 8) in six games.
 However, they lost the semifinals to Canada 2–3 in overtime.

 In 1987, played the KLM series again at the Canada Cup and fought a duel with the storm series for Goulet - Gretzky - Lemieux from the Canadian national team.
 The KLM series scored 32 points (15 + 17) in reaching nine games.

 In the late 1980s, Tikhonov began preparing to replace the KLM series with a new trio: Mogilny - Fedorov - Bure, which, however, did not last long due to the departure of all three hockey players in the NHL.

-Other rows with the same name

-Also referred to as the "KLM line" is a lineup combination of the Dallas Stars, which particularly stood out in the 2003–04 season.
-It consisted of Niko Kapanen, Jere Lehtinen and Brenden Morrow.